Personal Support Worker Certificate

 Placement

 The Ontario government has committed to continuing the incentive for PSW certificate programs to receive a stipend for work completed during co-op placements.
-We are waiting on confirmation from the Ontario government whether the 300 hours of placements will be paid or unpaid.
+Only Participating employers may honour clinical stipend.
+St. Louis cannot guarantee students will be placed with a participating employer for their co-op placement.

 You will Get Hired when you complete the course!

 St. Louis’ PSW program has existed since 2001 and each year the employability rate for our certificate program graduates climbs.
-Last year 98% of graduates found work as a PSW.
+St. Louis PSW graduates consistently demonstrate high employment rates.
 It is from this combination of valuable placement experiences, solid lab skills training and intense knowledge base that employers continually choose St. Louis PSW’s to add to their health care teams.

 Course Descriptions and Additional Certificates